NuelzHeart/Sales-Performance-Dashboard/README.md

 - [Recommendations Summary](#recommendations-summary)

 ## Project Overview
-This project presents an interactive Microsoft Excel dashboard built using the McDonald's dataset.
-The goal is to provide clear, data-driven insights into sales performance, revenue patterns, profitability, and geographic distribution.
+This project features an interactive Microsoft Excel dashboard built using a McDonald's sales dataset.
+The goal is to uncover meaningful insights about revenue performance, product trends, customer behavior, and geographic distribution.
-The dashboard highlights key trends that help businesses understand product performance, sales channels, payment behavior, and operational efficiency.
+It demonstrates how raw transactional data can be transformed into a decision-ready analytics dashboard.

 ## Dataset Used
 - <a href="https://github.com/NuelzHeart/Sales-Performance-Dashboard/blob/main/Mc%20Donald.xlsx">Dataset</a>